 Patients will need to stay in the hospital overnight after undergoing total ankle replacement.
 Most patients are able to go home the following day.
 The nerve block administered during surgery helps with pain in the first 12-24 hours, and pain medication may be recommended for a few days after if pain persists.

 The ankle is placed in a soft cast for the first two weeks after surgery.
 Patients are advised not to put weight on the ankle for the first 2-4 weeks while the incision heals.
 Because the incision is made at the front of the ankle, weightbearing can put significant stress on the incision and adversely affect healing.
 Once the incision has healed, the patient will then graduate to a boot for about 6-8 weeks and can begin weightbearing and moving the ankle at this point.
 Not all patients will need formal physical therapy, but physical therapy for gait training and strengthening may begin 6 weeks after surgery, if needed.

-Dr. White typically schedules check-ups at 2 weeks, 6 weeks, and 12 weeks out from the procedure to check progress.
+Dr. Mahmoud typically schedules check-ups at 2 weeks, 6 weeks, and 12 weeks out from the procedure to check progress.
 After recovery, annual checkups are recommended to make sure the ankle replacement is still functioning well.